pedrollamas/Star_wars_pygame/README.md

 To close the game, simply click the ❌ button in the window.
 If you want to play again, wait for 4 seconds and the game will automatically restart 🔁

 ## Contact:
+* Feel free to send me an email, generate an issue or pull.
+My goal is for everyone who likes the idea, to contribute and start developing small fun games.
 * 📬 Send me an email at pedrollamaslopez@hotmail.com
 * 👨‍💼🤝 Connect with me on Linkedin at https://www.linkedin.com/in/pedrollamaslopez/

-🌟Enjoy the game and may the Force be with you!🌟
+# 🌟**Enjoy the game and may the Force be with you!**🌟